-If high latency and packet loss degrade your application's user experience, use Global Accelerator (GA) to route requests to the nearest access point on the Alibaba Cloud acceleration network and accelerate your application.
-This topic guides you through the process of using GA to accelerate access to a backend service at a specific IP address.
+If your application experiences high latency and packet loss that affect the user experience, you can use Global Accelerator (GA) to route access requests to the nearest access point on the Alibaba Cloud acceleration network.
+This accelerates your application.
+This topic describes how to use Global Accelerator to accelerate access to a backend service at a specific IP address to improve access speed and the user experience.

-Consider this scenario: A company headquartered in Silicon Valley has deployed an enterprise application on a self-managed server.
-However, due to unstable internet connections, employees in the Hong Kong office experience high latency, jitter, and packet loss when accessing the application.
+This topic uses the following scenario.
+A company is headquartered in the US (Silicon Valley) and deploys an enterprise application on a self-managed server.
+However, because of an unstable public network, employees in the Hong Kong (China) office experience high latency, jitter, and packet loss when they access the enterprise application on the server in the US.

-Pay-as-you-go GA instances use the Pay-by-data-transfer bandwidth billing method and do not need to be associated with a bandwidth plan.
-The fees for data transfer over the GA network are settled and billed by Cloud Data Transfer (CDT).
-For more information, see Data transfer fee.
+Pay-as-you-go GA instances use the Pay-by-data-transfer metering method.
+You do not need to associate a bandwidth plan with pay-as-you-go GA instances.
+The billing of data transfer over the Global Accelerator network is managed by Cloud Data Transfer (CDT).
+For more information, see Pay-by-data-transfer.

 The first time you use a pay-as-you-go GA instance, you must Activate the Service.